NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 <code>jobid2=$(swarm -t 8 -g 20 --gres=lscratch:20 --dependency=afterany:$jobid1 --job-name step2 scripts_for_step2.swarm)<br>
 echo $jobid2</code>{% include code-snippet-copy.html %}

-In a few seconds, let's check the job status using <code>sjobs<code>, the second job will sit in a pending state until all the processes in job1 are finished.
+In a few seconds, let's check the job status using <code>sjobs</code>, the second job will sit in a pending state until all the processes in job1 are finished.

 ---